+Finalist Notification:

-Finalist Notification: The finalists will be notified via phone on or before January 15.
+Rubric scoring of application documents will be used as a framework to discuss and determine the selected finalists.
+The finalists will be notified via phone on or before January 15.
 A letter will be sent via email on January 16 to those applicants who are not selected as finalists.
-The committee will attempt to provide feedback to applicants not chosen as finalists.
-That feedback will be sent at a later date.
-Rubric scoring of application documents will be used to determine the selected finalists.

-Announcement of Teacher on the Trail [TM]: The successful Iditarod Teacher on the Trail[TM] will be notified via telephone on or before April 2.
+Announcement of Teacher on the Trail:

+The selected Iditarod Teacher on the Trail will be notified via telephone on or before April 2.
 Those not chosen will be notified via email after the selected teacher has accepted the contract.
-Feedback will be provided to the teachers not selected via postal mail arriving on or before the end of July.
-Committee members will vote on the finalist each feels meets the criteria for Teacher on the Trail[TM].
-Data collected during the selection process (Jan.15 - until the vote) by each committee member serves as documentation for the voting process.
-The finalist receiving the majority of the votes is offered the job of Iditarod Teacher on the Trail[TM].
+Committee members will vote on the finalist each feels meets the criteria for Teacher on the Trail.
+Data collected during the selection process (Jan.
+15 - until the vote) by each committee member serves as documentation for the voting process.
+The finalist receiving the majority of the votes is offered the job of Iditarod Teacher on the Trail.
 A second and third place is not determined.